 My novel, The Qualities of Wood (HarperCollins, 2014), was the first book nominated for publication through HarperCollins’ now-defunct site for authors, Authonomy.com.
 The main function of this networking site was to allow writers to critique and be critiqued.
 We were a cooperative community and I truly enjoyed offering feedback on the many quality manuscripts posted.
 I’m a graduate of University of Denver (B.A.) and DePaul University (M.A.), where I pursued English degrees instead of creative writing because of my passion for reading and analyzing fiction.
 I unwittingly ended up with a minor in history because I took so many classes in the subject, and almost earned a minor in art history for the same reason.
 Both remain interests of mine.
 I sometimes say I’m probably more of a reader than a writer, and that habit continues to present, unchecked.

 I’ve had the opportunity to speak or teach workshops at the following conferences and events: Southern California Writers Conference, California Writers Club, San Diego State University Writers Conference, Left Coast Crime, Books are Better Shared, Bouchercon, and the Tuscon Festival of Books.
-I’ve participated in several writing workshops as a student as well, most recently at Chapman University.
-In March 2018, I’ll participate in the Masters Workshop at the Tuscon festival.
+I’ve participated in several writing workshops as a student as well, most recently at Chapman University and the 2018 Masters Workshop at the Tuscon festival.